longevity-genie/biostratum-eliza/README.md

       "biothings": {},
       "opengenes": {},
       "gget": {},
+      "pharmacology": {},
       "synergy-age": {}
     }
   }
 }
 ```

 This automatically configures biostratum MCP servers using `uvx`.
-All four ready servers (biothings, opengenes, gget, synergy-age) are enabled by default with all their tools available.
+All five ready servers (biothings, opengenes, gget, pharmacology, synergy-age) are enabled by default with all their tools available.
 You can also mix both configurations - biostratum and mcp servers will be merged.

 ## 📦 Prerequisites for Biostratum Servers